mishakarpinskiy/test_splynx_docs/README.md

 #### Page title

-Each page should be begin from the page title.
+Each page should be begin from the page title:

 ```
 Page Title